followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/15 dxPieChart/7 Chart Elements/Point/Point.md

 ===========================================================================

 <!--shortDescription-->
-This section describes the methods that can be used in code to manipulate the **Point** object.
+This section describes the **Point** object, which represents a series point.
 <!--/shortDescription-->

 <!--fullDescription-->